ifm/developerportal/v1.4.30/_sources/Technology/Hardware/Mounting/clearance_area.md.txt

 ![Side view of the clearance area for an O3R225 camera](img/225_clearance_area_vertical.jpg)

-The clearance area is 150 degrees along the horizontal angle and 140 degrees along the vertical angle.
+The clearance area is 160 degrees along both the horizontal and the vertical axis.
+For more information about how the clearance area is defined, reach out to the support team at support.efector.object-ident@ifm.com.

 The clearance area shall be kept free of any permanent obstructions, like the vehicle's chassis or other overhanging parts.
 It is especially important to respect these requirements for the first 50 cm in front of the camera.